 When people are first infected with HIV, they may experience an acute, 'flu-like' illness called a 'seroconversion illness,' about 2-4 weeks after being infected.
 The HIV rash is a symptom of this condition.

-The rash will mostly affect the upper part of the body and will probably be found on the shoulder, chest area (as in the picture below), face, torso and palms of the hands.
+The rash will mostly affect the upper part of the body and will probably be found on the shoulders, chest area, face, torso and palms of the hands.

-Typically the rash will be flat or barely raised with small reddish dots/ spots (resembling eczema) in people with light skin, and dark purple/ black in people with dark skin.
+Typically the rash will be flat or barely raised with small reddish dots/spots in people with light skin, and dark purple/ black in people with dark skin.